Can opener: Twist-key

-During the 1800s, the canning process was mechanised and refined.
+During the 1800s, the canning process was mechanized and refined.
 Can walls became thinner, but there still was no general-purpose can opener.

 The twist-key style was patented by J. Osterhoudt in 1866.

 Each can produced for its use came with a soldered-on twist-key, which snapped off after fatiguing its attachment point by bending back-and-forth.
 Different food types came in their own style and shape of can, each with a corresponding twist-key.
 Tinned fish (such as sardines) were sold in flat rectangular cans.
 A twist-key would be inserted into a fold out tab, then rolled around the top of the can peeling back a pre-scored strip of metal.
 Coffee, beans, and most other types of meat, were packaged in cylinders, with appropriate sized keys that operated in the same manner.